whitneyburton/portfolios/students/1701-back/christopher-dale/20170303Christopher-Dale-M1.markdown

 #### Notes

-*   Note 1 - I felt my overall drive and commitment to myself and the school was shown.
+*  I felt my overall drive and commitment to myself and the school was shown.
 In community especially as well as group projects.
-I ran 3 different after school sessions with Dan, that was geared towards helping the new cohort as well as cementing my foundational knowledge.
+I ran 3 different after school sessions with Dan, that was geared towards helping the new cohort as well as helping to cement my foundational knowledge.

 ------------------------------------------------